 The desert tortoise (Gopherus agassizii) is a federally and state listed Threatened Species.
 This species is most common in desert scrub, desert wash, and Joshua tree habitats; occurs in almost every desert habitat.
 It prefers Creosote bush habitat with large annual wildflower blooms.
-Focused desert tortoise surveys were performed on the site in 2023.
-Suitable desert tortoise burrows, desert tortoise sign, and live desert tortoise were found during focused surveys.
+Focused desert tortoise surveys were performed on the site in 2024.
+Suitable desert tortoise burrows and desert tortoise sign were found during focused surveys.
 This species is present.